-Each client on the network should have a valid IP address.
+• Each client on the network should have a valid IP address.
 ASUS recommends that you use the wireless router's DHCP server to assign IP addresses to computers on your network.

 Some cable modem service providers require you to use the MAC address of the computer initially registered on the account.
-You can view the MAC address in the web GUI, Network Map > Clients page, and hover the mouse pointer over your device in Client Status.
+You can view the MAC address in the web GUI, Network Map > Clients page.